suysoftware/hotkey_system/README.md

 ## Who's using it?

-- [ThinkBuddy](https://thinkbuddy.ai) - Crafted for native MacOS experience integrated with AI
+- [ThinkBuddy](https://thinkbuddy.ai) - Made for native MacOS experience integrated with AI

 ## API